tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 expanding twice of Zx We should think about how to harmonize these to make sure that we maintain key separation.]]

-The client MUST place the value of ESNIConfig.public_name in the "server_name" extension.
-(This is required for technical conformance with {{!RFC7540}};
-Section 9.2.)
-The client MUST NOT send a "cached_info" extension {{!RFC7924}}
-with a CachedObject entry whose CachedInformationType is "cert", since this indication would divulge the true server name.
+Finally, the client MUST generate a ClientHelloOuter message containing the "encrypted_client_hello" extension with the values as indicated above.
+The cient MUST place the value of ESNIConfig.public_name in the "server_name" extension.
+The remaining contents of the ClientHelloOuter MAY be identical to those in ClientHelloInner but MAY also differ.
+The ClientHelloOuter MUST NOT contain a "cached_info" extension {{!RFC7924}} with a CachedObject entry whose CachedInformationType is "cert", since this indication would divulge the true server name.

 ### Handling the server response {#handle-server-response}